moschi/gtt-charts/README.md

 #### GttChartJobOptions.XScaleHeight

-Specified the height (in pixels) the X-axis ot the chart produced by this job will have.
-This options is important for charts that have big ticks on the scales of the axis (e.g. the PerIssue chart).
+Specifies the height (in pixels) the X-axis ot the chart produced by this job will have.
+This options is important for charts that have long names on the scales of the axis (e.g. the PerIssue chart).

 **Default:** Value specified in ``DefaultXScaleHeight``